 They have a right to advertise on the caps that they made.

 Nobody said they don’t have the right to do it.
-But that doesn’t automatically make it a good idea.
+But that doesn’t automatically make it okay.
 Just because you can do something, that doesn’t necessarily mean you should do it.
 Some of us think putting the logo on the cap is a bad idea, so we’re opposed to it.

 I don’t think it’s fair for you to oppose it.
 After all, they paid a lot of money to have the logo there!

 When you watch TV, do you pay close attention to every commercial, or do you get up and go to the bathroom?
 When you DVR something and watch it later, do you watch the commercials, or do you fast-forward past them?
 When you’re watching a YouTube video, do you watch the entire pre-roll commercial, or do you click the “Skip Ad” button?
-When an ad pops up across a web page, do you thoughtfully consider it, or do you click the “X” in the top-right corner?
+When an ad pops up across a web page, do you thoughtfully consider it, or do you click the “X” in the top-right corner (or do you just have an ad-blocker installed on your browser)?
 After all, those advertisers all spent a lot of money on those ads!